 The International Criminal Court was set up in 2002, long after the Rwandan genocide so those responsbile could not be put to trial.
 Instead, the UN Security Council established the International Criminal Tribunal for Rwanda in the Tanzanian town of Arusha to prosecute the ringleaders.
 A total of 93 people were indicted and after lengthy and expensive trials, dozen of senior officials in the former regime were convicted of genocide – all of them were Hutu’s.

 Within Rwanda, community courts, know as Gacca were created to speed up the prosecution of hundreds of thousands of genocide suspects awaiting trial.
-With that said, correspondents say up to 100,000 people

 What is Rwanda like now?